Advertiser Disclosure

 Frequently Asked Questions About Gutter Guards in Champaign City, IL

-As a general rule, gutter guards are a great investment for most homes.
-They help prolong the life of your gutters, cut down on how much you spend on cleaning and repairs, and improve your home's overall appearance.
-They lower the risk of mold and mildew growth and stop your gutters from becoming a home for insects and birds.
-Additionally, when you decide to move, gutter guards can add extra value to your property.
+Overall, gutter guards are a smart investment for most homes.
+They cut down on how much you spend on cleaning and repairs, prolong your gutter system's life span, and improve your home's overall appearance.
+They lessen the chances of mold and mildew growth and stop your gutters from becoming a home for pests such as insects and birds.
+Additionally, when it's time to move, gutter guards can add value to your property.

-The life span of your gutter guards will vary depending on the style and material you choose.
-Most plastic guards last between three and six years, while metal ones can last between seven and 20 years (with steel being on the lower end and aluminum on the higher).
-For example, plastic micro-mesh lasts around three years, while the life span for metal micro-mesh is about 12 years.
-Foam guards can last up to a decade, although that life span may be shorter in very wet or sunny climates.
-Surface tension and brush guards can both last as long as 20 years, depending on the weather in your area and how well you maintain them.
+The life span of your gutter guards will vary depending on the material and style that you choose.
+Typically, plastic guards last between three and six years, while metal guards can last between seven and 20 years (with steel being on the lower end and aluminum on the higher).
+For example, plastic micro-mesh lasts around three years, while the life span for metal micro-mesh is around 12 years.
+Foam guards can last up to a decade, although they may need to be replaced more often in very sunny or wet climates.
+Surface tension and brush guards can both last up to 20 years, depending on the climate and how well they are maintained.

 Other Champaign City, IL Home Services